Spectral theorems for positive algebra homomorphisms: Relations between measures, algebra homomorphisms, and vector lattice homomorphisms

-In the following overview result, we collect various equivalences and conditional implications that are valid for finite measures when $\oa$ is a Riesz algebra.
-As \cref{3_res:integral_preserves_lattice_structure} shows, Riesz algebras can enter the picture as a codomain even when the initial codomain is only a partially ordered algebra.
-Regarding the condition in part~\ref{3_part:seven_properties_are_equivalent_b} of \cref{3_res:seven_properties}, we recall that a Riesz algebra $\oa$ is called an \emph{$\!f\!$-algebra} when the left an right multiplications preserves disjointness.
+In the following overview result, we collect various equivalences and conditional implications that are valid for finite measures when $\oa$ is a vector lattice algebra.
+As \cref{3_res:integral_preserves_moduli} shows, vector lattice algebras can enter the picture as a codomain even when the initial codomain is only a partially ordered algebra.
+Regarding the condition in part~\ref{3_part:eight_properties_are_equivalent_b} of \cref{3_res:eight_properties}, we recall that a vector lattice algebra $\oa$ is called an \emph{$\!f\!$-algebra} when the left an right multiplications preserve disjointness.
 For this, it is necessary and sufficient that, for $x,y,z\in\posoa$, $(zx)\wedge y=(xz)\wedge y=0$ whenever $x\wedge y=0$.
-A Riesz algebra with an identity element is an $\!f\!$-algebra if and only if its squares are positive.
-We refer to \cite[Corollary~1]{steinberg:1976} for this; additional equivalent characterisations of $\!f\!$-algebras among the Riesz algebras with a positive identity element can be found in \cite[Theorem~2.3]{huijsmans:1990}.
+A vector lattice algebra with an identity element is an $\!f\!$-algebra if and only if its squares are positive.
+We refer to \cite[Corollary~1]{steinberg:1976} for this; additional equivalent characterisations of $\!f\!$-algebras among the vector lattice algebras with a positive identity element can be found in \cite[Theorem~2.3]{huijsmans:1990}.
 An $\!f\!$-algebra is commutative; see \cite[Theorem~2.56]{aliprantis_burkinshaw_POSITIVE_OPERATORS_SPRINGER_REPRINT:2006}.
 An $\!f\!$-algebra is called \emph{semiprime} when 0 is its only nilpotent element.
 Every $\!f\!$-algebra with an identity element is semiprime; see \cite[Theorem~10.4]{de_pagter_THESIS:1981}.
 The orthomorphisms on a vector lattice form an $\!f\!$-algebra with an identity element (see \cite[Theorem~2.59]{aliprantis_burkinshaw_POSITIVE_OPERATORS_SPRINGER_REPRINT:2006}) which is then semiprime.
 When they are algebras, our spaces $\integrablefun$ and $\ellone$ are semiprime $\!f\!$-algebras.
-When $\oa$ is a commutative complex $\mathrm{C}^\ast\!$-algebra, then its self-adjoint part is a semiprime $\!f\!$-algebra; this is clear from its realisation as a $\contots$-space.
-This final observation will be important later on when considering representations of $\oa$ commutative complex $\mathrm{C}^\ast\!$-algebras on Hilbert spaces.
+When $\oa$ is a commutative complex \Calgebra, its self-adjoint part is a semiprime $\!f\!$-algebra; this is clear from its realisation as a $\contots$-space.

-\begin{theorem} Let $\ms$ be a measurable space, let $\oa$ be a \sDc\ Riesz algebra with a $\sigma$-monotone continuous multiplication, and let $\psm:\alg\to\posoa$ be a finite measure.
+\begin{theorem} Let $\ms$ be a measurable space, let $\oa$ be a \sDc\ vector lattice algebra with a $\sigma$-monotone continuous multiplication, and let $\psm\colon \alg\to\posoa$ be a finite measure.